danwdart/passport-oauth-example/COVER.md

 A project README file
 A covering note - explaining choices for approaches and anything else you think might assist the review

-Bonus Points

-Any sort of unit or integration tests!